• Skip to primary navigation

 • Allow to rest on a plate for 5 minutes before cutting.

-piece of breaded pork chop on a fork
+Breaded pork chop on a fork.

 Recipe Notes